 What are the course sizes?

-Content based courses have 20-25 students, practice based courses such as Methods of Counseling and Practicum have no more than 12 and Internship, 6-8 students.
+Content based courses have 20-25 students, practice-based courses such as Methods of Counseling and Internship have 12 and Practicum is limited to 6-8 students.

 Do I choose my practicum and internship sites?

 Yes, students choose their sites with the support of faculty, based on their career goals.
 The Practicum and Internship Coordinator will provide information about the practicum and internship process.

 Yes, upon admission to the program you will be assigned an advisor from the Counseling Faculty in your primary concentration area.
 Please note that all faculty are available to the students and if the student expresses an interest in a particular advisor, all attempts to accommodate that request will be made.

 The Drake School of Education offers several opportunities to help defer the costs of your education.
 The counseling program is honored to offer two scholarships for students pursuing School Counseling with the generous gifts from our donors.
 Additionally, we have scholarship opportunities through a federal grant for students pursuing Clinical Rehabilitation Counseling and Rehabilitation Counseling.
 See our scholarship page for more information.